Mount Takahe: Geography and geomorphology

-The mountain's name refers to the takahē, a flightless nearly extinct bird from New Zealand; members of the 1957–1958 Marie Byrd Land Traverse party nicknamed an aircraft that had resupplied them "takahe".
+The mountain's name refers to the takahē, a flightless and nearly extinct bird from New Zealand; members of the 1957–1958 Marie Byrd Land Traverse party nicknamed an aircraft that had resupplied them "takahe".
 It was first visited in 1957–1958 and again in 1968, 1984–1985 and 1998–1999.
+A seismic station was installed on Mount Takahe before January 2019.

 Mount Takahe is at the Bakutis Coast, eastern Marie Byrd Land, Antarctica.
 Bear Peninsula and the Amundsen Sea coast are 200 km north of Mount Takahe.
 It is an isolated mountain, and the closest other volcanoes are Mount Murphy 100 km and Toney Mountain 140 km away.
 No major air routes or supply roads to Antarctic stations pass close to the mountain, and some parts of the cone are accessible only by helicopter.

 The volcanic mountain rises 2100 m above the ice level with maximum elevation 3460 m.
 (Note: Alternative heights of 3398 m or 3390 m have also been reported.
 The initial measurements and airborne measurements of Mount Takahe's height have discrepancies of as much as 103 m.)
 It is an undissected nearly perfect cone, a 30 km shield volcano with an exposed volume of about 780 km3.
 The subglacial part, which might bottom out at 1340–2030 m below sea level, could have an even larger volume and is elongated in an east–west direction.
 On its summit lies a flat, snow-filled 8 km caldera with a 10 m and 15 m volcanic neck.
 A lava dome may crop out inside the caldera.
 Radial fissure vents are found around the volcano, and vents also occur around the caldera rim.
 There are at least three parasitic vents with basaltic composition on its lower flanks, with three cinder cones found on the western and southern slopes.
 One of these cinder cones has been described as a subdued 100 m vent.
 The Jaron Cliffs are found on the southern slope.